taikedz/dockervisor/README.md

 Running `:latest` will still run the previously existing container, we must create a new container which becomes the new latest.

 	dockervisor start myapp :new

+[preimplementation note: this needs more management than initially thought, since we cannot simply replace an image with one of the same name]

 ### Rollback